 If at any point you believe the information we process on you is incorrect you request to see this information and have it corrected or deleted.
 If you wish to raise a complaint on how we have handled your personal data, you can contact our Data Protection Officer, Emma Philpott, at [email protected] who will investigate the matter.

 If you are not satisfied with our response or believe we are processing your personal data not in accordance with the law you can complain to the Information Commissioner’s Office (ICO).

 We employ cookie technology to help log visitors to our web site.
 Cookies are pieces of data that are often created when you visit a website, and which are stored in the cookie directory of your computer.
 A number of cookies are created when you visit the IASME website.
 The cookies do not contain any personal information about you, and they cannot be used to identify an individual user.

 You can set your browser not to accept cookies.
 If you do not know how to do this, contact us, giving details on the type of browser you are using, and we will do our best to help.
 Please note that if you do set your browser not to accept cookies many of the enhanced features may not work correctly.

 When you visit this website we collect web statistics concerning your visit, which are stored in a log file.
 Log files allow us to record visitors’ use of the site.
 The web teams use Google Analytics to record visitors’ use of the site and use this information to make changes to the layout of the website and to the information in it.
-Log files do not contain any personal information and they are not used to identify any individual patterns of use of the site.
+Log files do not contain any personal information.

 This statement only covers websites maintained by us, IASME Consortium and does not cover other web sites linked from our site.